pingcap/community/incubator/README.md

 ### Apply for Incubation

-To create a new project you must follow these steps:
+To create a new incubating project,  follow these steps:

 #### Write a proposal